steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 Group images into a data structure.

 #### Short Term
+    BoundClipping does not set UI values.
+    GenerateDepthBufferAsync is not implemented.
+        Why is this generated <only> the 1st time?
+        Could this be related to FileStamps?

     Solver
         Meshes are not oriented correctly in Mayavi Isometric views.
+        The default model meshes need to be recalculated to match the MeshTransform properties.

         Create additional test models.
             Spheres (Positive, Negative)